 To share this story, the dedicated PRSSA chapters of Wayne State University and Michigan State University partnered up to host a regional conference held at Wayne State University’s McGregor Conference Center, located in the heart of Detroit.
-The conference was preluded by a mixer at the Punchbowl Social.
-Many local professionals, with varying backgrounds in public relations, communications, and journalism, were invited to discuss the role PR plays in Detroit’s comeback.
+Many local professionals, with varying backgrounds in public relations, communications, and journalism were invited to discuss the role PR plays in Detroit’s comeback.
 The conference left attendees with a new perspective of the Motor City.

-Without further to do, here the a few of my key takeaways:
+Without further to do, here a few of my key takeaways:

 - PR is vital to the economic health of Detroit: PR shapes how others view the city of Detroit.
 For example, amidst the Great Recession, the Motor City almost exclusively experienced negative media attention.
 In order to tell the whole story, professionals from Detroit Homecoming aimed to change the national perception by attracting investors and entrepreneurs back into the city.
 Jeanette Pierce, Executive Director of Detroit Experience Factory, has also shown dedication to the city by offering innovative tours of Detroit.
 To date, Pierce has shown over 70,000 visitors the city in the past decade.
 These tours give people the chance to experience Detroit beyond the headlines.
 These are just two examples of PR affecting positive change in Detroit.

 - Be curious, be confident: The opening panelists discussed which skills were vital in the PR industry.
 Obviously, as you could imagine, strong writing and speaking skills were mentioned.
 However, curiosity was also named as a vital characteristic in the PR industry.
 The panelists encouraged the attendees to ask questions and read as many publications as possible (Crain’s Detroit Business newsletter was highly recommended).
 They also mentioned that managing expectations, feeling confident, and setting yourself apart from others were additional useful skills.